VeNoMouS/cloudscraper/README.md

 * Python 2.6 - 3.x
 * **[Requests](https://github.com/kennethreitz/requests)** >= 2.0

-* Choose between Javascript Translators.
+Have the ability to choose between Javascript Translators.
 * **[js2py](https://github.com/PiotrDabkowski/Js2Py)**
 * **[Node.js](https://nodejs.org/)**
     * Your computer or server may already have it (check with `node -v`).
 If not, you can install it with `apt-get install nodejs` on Ubuntu.
 Debian requires `nodejs-legacy`.
 Otherwise, please read [Node's installation instructions](https://nodejs.org/en/download/package-manager/).